thedemons/imgui-autoit/tools/README.md

 ### Usage
-- Run this to add autocomplete functions for ImGui int SciTE
+- Run this to add autocomplete functions for ImGui in SciTE editor